desoukya/dot/README.md

 to open, place cursor on folded block and press "zo"

 // GoTo code navigation.
-gd - go to definition
+,gd - go to definition
-gy - typescript definition
+,gy - typescript definition
-gi - go to implementation
+,gi - go to implementation
-gr - find all references
+,gr - find all references
+,gf - go to file in nerd tree (:NERDTreeFind)

 //sort lines
 visual mode - highlight the lines - :sort